VictorMilhomem/GoBasic/README.md

 ## Overview

-GoBasic is the recreation of the Basic programming language, created as a project to learn language creation, ANTLR (ANother Tool for Language Recognition), the Visitor pattern, and LLVM IR (Intermediate Representation).
+GoBasic is the recreation of a tiny set of the Basic programming language, created as a project to learn language creation, ANTLR (ANother Tool for Language Recognition), the Visitor pattern, and LLVM IR (Intermediate Representation).